 If you ever want to sell space in your email messages or offer solo emails, all that trust and engagement will mean even more.
 You’ll be able to offer great results to advertisers.
 That means you can charge more.
-Because you were so good to your list, peoples’ advertisements will do well in your emails.
-As a result, more people will want to buy space in your emails.
-Thanks to all that demand you’ll be able to charge even more.
 It’s a sweet little feedback loop.

 Want way more sales, higher average click-through rates, and fewer unsubscribes?
 Who doesn’t?
 Then it’s time to segment your list.

 Segmenting refers to splitting up your list based on your subscriber’s preferences or behavior.
 You’ve seen segmenting preferences all over the web.
 Any opt-in form that asks people whether they prefer HTML or text emails is segmenting.
 Any form that asks people to checkboxes indicating their interests is segmenting, too.